-\paragraph{Explainable AI and drift explanation.} Explainable AI has recently attempted to address the challenge of black-box model interpretation.
-Global model-agnostic methods, such as Partial Dependence Plot (PDP)~\cite{friedman2001greedy} and Accumulated Local Effects (ALE) plot~\cite{apley2020visualizing, arzani2021interpretable}, provide visual clues on the effect of different features and set of features on the prediction accuracy of black-box models.
-LEAF's LEAplot and LEAgram are inspired by PDP and ALE, but extend these techniques by (1)~showing errors instead of effects; (2)~identifying the correlated sets of features that contribute to drift (not just individual features), and (3)~helping to visualize how drift evolves over time in an operational setting.
-Local agnostic methods, such as LIME~\cite{ribeiro2016should, alvarez2018robustness} and LEMNA~\cite{guo2018lemna}, substitute a local model region with an interpretable one, enabling targeted patching to improve accuracy.
+\paragraph{Explainable AI and drift explanation.} Explainable AI has recently attempted to address the challenge of black-box model interpretation~\cite{ribeiro2016should, alvarez2018robustness, guo2018lemna}.
+Global model-agnostic methods, such as Partial Dependence Plot (PDP)~\cite{friedman2001greedy} and Accumulated Local Effects (ALE) plot~\cite{apley2020visualizing, arzani2021interpretable}, provide visual clues on the effect of different features on the prediction of black-box models.
+LEAF's LEAplot and LEAgram are inspired by PDP and ALE, but extend these techniques by (1)~showing errors instead of effects; (2)~identifying the correlated sets of features that contribute to drift, and (3)~helping to visualize how drift evolves over time in an operational setting.
 Recent research has developed techniques to explain concept drift in the context of malware detection.
-Transcend~\cite{jordaney2017transcend} uses statistical comparison of samples to identify model decay thresholds (\ie, decision boundary-based explanation).
+Transcend~\cite{jordaney2017transcend} uses statistical comparison of samples to create decision boundary-based explanation.
 CADE~\cite{yang2021cade} uses contrastive learning to develop a distance-based explanation to find the feature sets that have the largest distance changes towards the centroid in the latent space.
-Unfortunately, both explanation approaches only apply to classification problems, and do not apply to prediction in general, such as the regression-based prediction problems we study in this paper.
+Unfortunately, both explanation approaches only apply to classification, and do not apply to prediction in general, such as the regression-based prediction problems.
 To our knowledge, LEAF is the first framework to explain concept drift for regression-based prediction problems for network management tasks.